Beokro/minix_virtural_machine/README.md

 ```sh
 # passwd
 ```
 Type the new password in next line.
 Be aware that no characters or `*` will appear as you type but it is being entered.
-Reboot you Minix3 and now you will be asked for a password in login.
+Reboot you Minix3.
+If you see the system ask you for login password, congratulation!
+You have finished the last step of setting up Minix.

 [VirtualBox website]: https://www.virtualbox.org/wiki/Downloads
 [Minix3 website]: http://wiki.minix3.org/doku.php?id=www:download:start